uwerat/qpagbm/README.md

 # Qt/Quick

-For a Qt/Quick code might look like this
+For Qt/Quick code might look like this

 ```
 class FrameHandler : public QObject